Pyseas/pypelay/docs/user_guide.md

 pypelay.run_sims(ncpu=8)
 ```

-This can take a significant amount of time, depending on the number of simulations.
+This can take several hours (or more) depending on the number of simulations.
 On completion, all results are written to the spreadsheet *results.xlsx*.

 ## Post-processing